The Public-Private Partnership Law Review: Australia

 The government will also generally release draft versions of the contractual documentation that set out the legal terms and conditions upon which the government wishes to undertake the PPP.
 Bidders have the opportunity to propose departures to the contractual documentation as part of their response to the RFP.

-During the RFP phase the government often holds a series of 'interactive workshops' with shortlisted bidders.
-At these workshops, representatives of the government and shortlisted bidders meet to discuss key aspects of the project and how the project can best be delivered, including, for example, departures to risk allocation proposed by bidders and technical solutions.
+During the RFP phase the government often holds a series of interactive workshops with shortlisted bidders.
+At these workshops, representatives of the government and shortlisted bidders meet to discuss key aspects of a project and how the project can best be delivered, including, for example, departures to risk allocation proposed by bidders and technical solutions.
 Ideally, the use of interactive workshops should facilitate the development of proposals that are mutually acceptable to both the government and the shortlisted bidders.

 Unsolicited or market-led proposals are increasingly common in the Australian market.
 Every jurisdiction publishes guidelines that set out the process for submitting an unsolicited proposal and the criteria against which proposals are assessed.
 Although the exact assessment criteria differ between governments, proposals are generally required to demonstrate, among other criteria, uniqueness and value for money.
 The requirement of uniqueness is because of the fact that in adopting an unsolicited proposal, the government foregoes a competitive tender process.
 Accordingly, an unsolicited proposal will only be adopted where the proponent has offered a unique offering or proposal – for example, the ability to contribute land that is proximate to the site of the project.

 In 2018, the Martin Place Metro Project achieved financial close.
 This project involved an unsolicited proposal by Macquarie Group to build a new underground train station at Martin Place in Sydney, as well as to purchase the air rights for two commercial and retail towers above the station.
-This project is a significant example of unsolicited proposals achieving value-for-money outcomes, as taxpayers are expected to bear only a 'small portion' of the A$378 million cost of the new station.4
+This project is a significant example of unsolicited proposals achieving value for money outcomes, as taxpayers are expected to bear only a 'small portion' of the A$378 million cost of the new station.5

 iii Evaluation and grant